Kalin-Konstantinov/react-project/README.md

 ### Start the application

 To start the application, you can use the start script by typing ***npm start*** in the project console.

+### Guest users

+Guests have access to basic functionality.
+They have access to opne home page, gallery page, every category of recipes and recipe details.
+They cannot create, edit, delete recipes.

+### Logged in users

+Logged in users can read all information on site and can create, edit, delete their own recipes.
+They cannot edit or delete resipes of another users.
+They cannot add specific categories on the site.

+### Admin

+Admin can add categories to the site.
+And all functionality as logged in user.

+### Used technologies

+To build this site I have used:

+-React
+-React router dom